Wasabi111/Autocar/README.md

 When collision happens in real life, people tend to back up, check and continue drive if there is no damage.
 Even if we teach the auto car to avoid obstacles, collisions still have a little possibility to happen.
 We need to teach the auto car how to back up and continue driving in that case.

 The basic logic is consistent with what we did in the race part, except that for this challenge, we will add another if condition with the highest priority.
-If we detect the depth of the center, left, and right of the frame are all less than certain threshold, then it means the car is running across an obstacle (as shown in figure 8).
+If we detect the depth of the center, left, and right of the frame are all less than certain threshold, then it means the car is running across an obstacle.

 ![](picture/car8.jpg)